vygr/ChrysaLisp/README.md

 connections.
 There is no global bus based networking on purpose.

 Uses a virtual CPU instruction set to avoid use of x64/ARM native instructions.
-It will eventually run on ARM Linux for machines such as Raspberry PI and BeagleBone with no source modification.
 Currently it compiles to native code but there is no reason it can't also go via a byte code form and runtime translation.

 Register juggling for parameter passing is eliminated by having all functions define their register interface and parameter source and destinations are